zonemaster/zonemaster-backend/docs/API.md

 ### Undelegated and delegated

-A test is considered to be `"delegated"` below if the test was started, by [`job_create`][API job_create] or [`batch_create`][API batch_create] without specifying neither `"nameserver"` nor `"ds_info"`.
+A job is considered to be `"delegated"` below if the job was started, by [`job_create`][API job_create] or [`batch_create`][API batch_create] without specifying neither `"nameserver"` nor `"ds_info"`.
 Else it is considered to be `"undelegated"`.